Hexagon shaped overlay

 Tackling the challenges of developing new biopolymers

-With ever-increasing concerns surrounding the environmental impacts of plastics, researchers continue to develop more sustainable alternative polymers to replace them.
+With ever-increasing concerns surrounding the environmental impacts of plastics, researchers are developing more sustainable alternative polymers to replace them.
 Conventional plastic polymers are constructed from non-renewable materials and, once formed, are not easily degraded.
 While recycling plastic polymers has gained popularity over the past decade, this process is not possible for all applications and relies on large-scale recycling infrastructure.
 To avoid these problems, researchers have leaned into the idea of plastic alternatives and developing these new materials.

-Biopolymers, polymers created from plant sources such as starch and cellulose, are a popular alternative to conventional plastic.
-The key advantages of biopolymers are that they can be developed from renewable plant resources and designed to be easily biodegradable; however, creating a sustainable biomaterial that has the properties of plastic can be a challenge.
+Biopolymers, polymers created from plant sources such as starch and cellulose, are a popular alternative to conventional plastics.
+The key advantages of biopolymers are that they can be developed from renewable plant resources and designed to be easily biodegradable.
+However, creating a sustainable biomaterial that has plastic properties can be a challenge.
 Researchers who use CAS solutions have access to comprehensive information to aid in literature review and polymer development, securing IP protection for their innovations and a tailored digital transformation infrastructure to accelerate their processes.

 Explore CAS Solutions